lukasbestle/projectr/README.md

 Our other project is not deployable.
 This means that you can put any files manually into `~/web/sites/other_project/current`, which is the web root of the site.

-#### Deploy scripts
+#### Hook scripts

-projectr supports post-deploy scripts that are run as part of the deployment process.
-Simply add an executable `.postdeploy.sh` Bash script at the top level of your repository.
-Their working directory is always the current deployment.
+projectr supports hook scripts that are run as part of the deployment and linking process.

+Hook scripts need to be executable files in the top level of your repository.
+Their working directory is always the version directory of the current deployment.

+The following hook scripts are currently supported:

+- `.postdeploy.sh` will be executed after the deployment, but before the new version is linked.
+- `.postlink.sh` will be executed after the active version gets switched or rolled back.

 #### Store persistent data